emlid/navio2-docs/docs/Navio-APM/building-from-sources.md

 #### Where to get the code

-Navio2 is supported in main [APM repository](https://github.com/diydrones/ardupilot).
+Navio2 will soon be supported in the main [APM repository](https://github.com/diydrones/ardupilot).

 #### How to build